Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining: The Framework

-Based on $H(v_i)$, our method strategically incorporates neighbors and walks, as depicted in Algorithm~\ref{algorithm_simplified}.
+Based on $v^*$, our method strategically incorporates neighbors and walks, as depicted in Algorithm~\ref{algorithm_simplified}.
 A neighbor $v_i$ is chosen to describe the target $v^*$ if its $H(v_i)$ surpasses $H(v^*)$, ensuring the included node can provide supplemental information.
-The process of including walks concludes when encountering a node whose $H(v_i)$ does not meet the threshold set by the target's $H(v^*)$, thus refining the input to maximize relevance within the constraints of the token limit.
-To further demonstrate the adaptive input generation for neighbors and walks tailored to each node, we present an example in Figure~\ref{fig:h}.
-Node $v_1$'s with a relatively low $H(v_1)$ value, includes a wide range of neighbors to capture more context, excluding $v_4$ due to its even lower $H(v_4)$.
-Given the token limitations, only two walks are sampled for $v_1$ to maintain a compact input.
-Conversely, $v_2$ with its higher $H(v_2)$, inherently carries more information, prompting the selection of fewer neighbors. $v_1$ is excluded since $H(v_1)< H(v_2)$.
+The process of adding walks concludes when encountering a node whose $H(v_i)$ does not meet the threshold set by the target's $H(v^*)$, thus refining the input to maximize related graph information within the constraints of the token limit.
+To further demonstrate the adaptive input generation for neighbors and walks tailored to each node, we present an example in Fig.~\ref{fig:h}.
+Node $v_1$'s with a relatively low $H(v_1)$ value includes a wide range of neighbors to capture more context, excluding $v_4$ due to its even lower $H(v_4)$.
+Given the token limitation $L(v_1)$, only two walks are sampled for $v_1$ to maintain a compact description.
+Conversely, $v_2$ with its higher $H(v_2)$, inherently carries more information, prompting the selection of fewer neighbors. $v_6$ is excluded since $H(v_6)< H(v_2)$.
 This frees up tokens to detail more walks for $v_2$.
-The $H$ metric thus finely balances neighbor and walk inclusion for each node, marrying information-rich and token-efficient characteristics.
-The process culminates in the textualization of each node's key information, producing a tailored and compact graph description as depicted in the upper right of Figure~\ref{fig:framework}.
-Note that, a graph-related task can involve multiple nodes.
-In this case, we further allocate each node to satisfy the token limit requirement by calculating the ratio of all node energies using the softmax function.
+The $H$ metric thus effectively balances neighbor and walk inclusion for each node, marrying information-rich and token-efficient characteristics.
+The process culminates in the textualization of each node's key information, producing a tailored and compact graph description as depicted in the upper right of Fig.~\ref{fig:framework}.
+Note that, a graph-related task can involve multiple nodes (such as link prediction).
+In this case, we adaptively allocate the token limit requirement of each node involved by calculating the ratio of all node energies using the softmax function.
+Additionally, we provide the ablation in Section~\ref{sec:ablation_compact_graph} to further verify the effectiveness of the compact graph description.

+\lh{\textbf{Remark.} Given an attributed graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ and an LLM token limitation $L$, the expected utility of including a node $v \in \mathcal{V}$ in the compact graph description can be approximated by the product of its semantic complexity $T(v)$ and structural centrality $D(v)$ as follows: